QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 👉 *Play around, explore, and don't hesitate a second to send me DM to talk about it or anything else, I'll be glad to chit-chat (twitter link at the bottom)*

-There are three main particularities to this system : the **Foundation** —which is the structure of the framework and its underlying particularities—, the **SAPIENS** structure, and the **Indexing** system — supported by a dewey-like numbering.
+There are three main particularities to this system : the **Foundation** —which is the structure of the framework and its underlying particularities—, the **SAPIENS** taxonomy, and the **Indexing** system — supported by a dewey-like numbering.

-## The Foundation
+## The Foundation's structure
 In the **Foundation**, a folder or note (except for extras) can be of three types:
 - **Space**
 - **Dimension** (of a space) and sub-dimension
 - **Embodiment** (of a space or dimension)

+Each of this type is what I am going to call a "**Place**".

 ➡️ A **Space** in an empty area, a possibility, it's made to be yours and filled by you.

-The 7 current spaces reflect (*see below for more*) the big areas of mundane life, from **information to action**, with consideration to structuring stuff like relationships (involvement), habits (standards), and self-care.
+The 7 current spaces reflect (*see below for more*) the big areas of the actions of our everyday life, from **acquisition to production**, with consideration to structuring actions like being *involved* in relationships, cultivating habits *standards*, and taking *care of ourselves*.

 Each **Space** has a particular aim, and a unique functioning!